-You’ll all notice in the recipe that it says to create sort of a filling “paste” it might sound off, but it’s very important the filling be thick and not runny at all.
-Because we’re not “cupping” these into anything, it’s best the filling be thick so when you’re forming your pockets, things are a bit easily to handle and you’re not left with an eggy mess.
+You’ll all notice in the recipe that it says to create sort of a filling “paste,” it might sound off, but it’s very important the filling be thick and not runny at all because we’re not “cupping” these into anything.
+It’s best for the filling be thick so when you’re forming your pockets things are easier to handle and you’re not left with an eggy mess.
 Don’t worry though because there will still be lots of yummy egg goodness in the pockets once they bake up.

-Anyway, I’m sure most of us will be brunching this Sunday, whether we celebrate Easter or not, and these are perfect brunch-y like snacks to bring to whatever get together you may be going to.
+I’m sure most of us will be brunching this Sunday, whether we celebrate Easter or not, and these are the perfect brunch-y like snacks to bring to whatever get together you may be going to.
 They also freeze and reheat well, so you could make a whole batch of these quiche pockets, freeze half of them and pop them out whenever you want a really eggy, yummy snack!
 Not into the alsacienne-like filling?
-No worries!
-Create whatever filling you want according to your taste…just remember the importance of the thick filling!
+Don’t worry!
+Create whatever filling you want according to your taste, just remember the importance of the thick filling!
 Enjoy! xx, Jenny

 Quiche Pockets with a Mornay Sauce

 1/4 teaspoon salt

 1 cup (2 sticks) cold, unsalted butter, cut into 1/4 inch cubes

 2 eggs, lightly beaten

 2 ounces gruyere cheese, coarsely grated